 The Governor of California signed five amendment bills under the CCPA into law on October 11, 2019.
-With the enforcement date of the CCPA less than three months away, businesses will need to incorporate these amendments in their compliance efforts.

 This move comes immediately after California’s Attorney General drafted regulations a day earlier and intends to hold public hearings in four cities across the state on December 6, 2019, to get the public’s views on the new Act.
 Interested parties will be allowed to air their views about CCPA at the town hall meetings, as well as via postal mail and e-mail.